srene/icn_demo_Android/README.md

     # Build in debug mode
     ./gradlew assembleDebug

-You can also automatically install debug/release NDN-android to the connected phone
+You can also automatically install debug/release the app to the connected phone

     # build and install release version (will require signing key configuration)
     ./gradlew installRelease